nianzelee/threABC/README.md

 ## Suggestions, Questions, Bugs, etc
 You are welcome to [create an issue](https://github.com/nianzelee/threABC/issues) to make suggestions, ask questions, or report bugs, etc.
 ## Contact
-Please send an email to Nian-Ze Lee (nianzelee@gmail.com) if there is any problem.
+Please send an email to Nian-Ze Lee (nian-ze.lee@sosy.ifi.lmu.de) if there is any problem.